GauriSpears/DotNetCoreHost4Delphi/README.md

   ArgsPtr: Pointer;
   ArgsCount: Integer;
 begin
-  // Serializar argumentos - implementação simplificada
+  // Serialize arguments - simplified implementation
-  // Na prática, você precisaria implementar a conversão entre Variant do Delphi
+  // In practice, you would need to implement the conversion between Delphi Variant
-  // e os tipos que .NET espera
+  // and the types that .NET expects

   ArgsPtr := nil;
   ArgsCount := Length(Args);

-  // Invocar o método
+  // Invoke the method
   ResultValue := 0;
   FNetCoreHost.InvokeMethod(FObjectId, MethodName, ArgsPtr, ArgsCount, @ResultValue);

-  // Converter o ResultValue para o valor adequado
+  // Convert the ResultValue to the appropriate value
-  // Aqui também precisaria de implementação para converter tipos Result := ResultValue;
+  // Here you would also need an implementation to convert types Result := ResultValue;
 end;